Appdynamics/openshift-appdynamics-jboss-cartridge/README.md

 				  -c https://raw.githubusercontent.com/Appdynamics/openshift-appdynamics-jboss-cartridge/master/metadata/manifest.yml

 ```
-Make sure you have the ports opened for SSL (default:8181) and non-ssl (default:8090) configurations.
+Make sure you have the right ports opened for SSL  and non-ssl  configurations.

-Please note that the AppDynamics NodeName will be picked up as the Gear UUID (OPENSHIFT_GEAR_UUID) )and the ApplicationName will be picked up from the user assigned name of the application (OPENSHIFT_APP_NAME).
+Please note that the AppDynamics NodeName will be picked up as the Gear UUID.

 The application has to be restarted either by using the above restart command or by pushing code which would inherently restart the application.